 He personally selected 1,700 books on his own.
 His aim in the selection of these books, according to his writings, was that “in the volumes collected there may be found that which will tend to stimulate a high ambition, strengthen good resolve, cultivate the taste an afford pleasure to all who may read them.”

 During the next year, Mr. Bill had plans drawn up for a new library, choosing for it a site upon the summit of Groton Heights overlooking the Thames River.
-The original library building, designed by Stephen C. Earle of Worcester, Mass., was constructed of Stony Creek granite, trimmed with Maynard freestone, and finished with a red slate roof.
+The original library building was constructed of local Stony Creek granite, trimmed with Maynard freestone, and finished with a red slate roof.
 It was dedicated on June 18, 1890.
-Mr. Bill’s first wife, Lucy F. Denison Bill, died April 2, 1894, and on August 14, 1895, he married Julia 0.
-Avery, the first librarian of the Bill Memorial Library.
+Mr. Bill’s first wife, Lucy F. Denison Bill, died April 2, 1894 but he married Julia Avery, the first librarian of the Bill Memorial Library.

 Now it gets good.

 In 1907, extensive additions to the building were made by Mr. Bill for the purpose of enlarging the main reading room and providing space for a natural history museum.
 At this time a collection of birds was added to a collection of butterflies and paintings.

 I’m guessing most library patrons are locals, because when we entered a worker immediately appeared and asked, “Can I help you?”
 She knew we were out-of-towners, apparently.